Analytic tangent cones of admissible Hermitian-Yang-Mills connections: Abstract

 \section{Abstract}

 In this paper we study the analytic tangent cones of admissible Hermitian-Yang-Mills connections near a homogeneous singularity of a reflexive sheaf, and relate it to the Harder-Narasimhan-Seshadri filtration.
 We also give an algebro-geometric characterization of the bubbling set.
-This strengthens our previous result in \cite{CS1}.